hariysu/aa-frame/README.md

 ## Best Practices

+- Follow clean architecture principles
 - Use named routes for navigation
-- Follow the repository pattern for data access
+- Implement repository pattern for data access
 - Keep UI and business logic separate
 - Use constants for hardcoded values
 - Document your code with comments
 - Handle errors appropriately using Crashlytics
 - Cache network resources when possible
+- Use code generation for data models
+- Implement proper state management

 ## Contributing